oleksiiseleznov/test-task/README.md

 ## Run programm with python

-YOu can check result on port which you have mention in your app.
+You can check result on port which you have mention in your app.
 In this case it is 8080.

 ```bash
 sudo python3.8 candidate.py